jawalsh/z616-comic-books-and-their-readers-SP26/docs/assignment-fanzine.md

 - Including cover, introduction, table of contents, and three or more content items, your fanzine should have at least twelve pages.
 - If you work with a partner, also submit, on a separate piece of paper, a paragraph that explains each student’s contribution.

-Submit your assignment materials as a PDF or Word document in Canvas.
+Submit your assignment materials in class.

 Here are some sample ’zines created by students :